spdx/LicenseListPublisher/README.md

    licenseXmlFile XML - file to test textFile - Text file which should match the the license text for the licenseXmlFile
 ```

+## WARNING
+Running the LicenseRDFaGenerator for a single file will overwrite any index.html, licenses.json etc. with the single file results.

 # License
 See the [NOTICE](NOTICE) file for licensing information